U.N. atom agency sees "significant" nuclear safety progress

 The Fukushima Daiichi plant, 240 km (150 miles) north of Tokyo, was hit by an earthquake and tsunami that knocked out power supply and swamped its backup power and cooling systems, resulting in meltdowns of three of its six reactors.

-About 150,000 people were forced to flee as radioactive materials spewed.
-Some residents never returned.
+About 150,000 people were forced to flee as radioactive materials spewed, some never to return.

-In Japan last month, a government-appointed inquiry raised doubt about whether other nuclear plants in the country were prepared for massive disasters.
+Last month in Japan, a government-appointed inquiry raised doubts about whether other nuclear plants in the country were prepared for massive disasters.

-Last week in Europe, Belgium's regulator said it had halted production at one of the reactors of a nuclear plant until at least the end of August to carry out an investigation into suspected cracks found in a core tank.

-The IAEA plan approved six months after the Fukushima accident was criticised by some nations for not championing more mandatory measures.
-It outlined voluntary steps intended to help prevent a repeat of such a crisis event anywhere in the world.
+The IAEA plan approved six months after the accident was criticized by some nations for not championing more mandatory steps.
+It outlined a series of voluntary steps intended to help prevent a repeat of such a crisis event anywhere in the world.

 SAFETY DIVISIONS

-The IAEA report on the plan's implementation so far - which will be presented to the September 17-21 General Conference of the agency's more than 150 member states - said there had been progress in areas including assessments of "safety vulnerabilities" of atomic plants and strengthened peer reviews.
+The IAEA report on the plan's implementation so far - which will be presented to the September 17-21 General Conference of the agency's more than 150 member states - said there had been progress in assessing "safety vulnerabilities" of atomic plants.

-These and other measures had contributed to "the enhancement of the global nuclear safety framework", it said.
+This and other measures had contributed to "the enhancement of the global nuclear safety framework", it said, without giving details about the situation in individual countries.

 "Significant progress has also been made in reviewing the agency's safety standards which continue to be widely applied by regulators, operators and the nuclear industry in general."